Professor's Lake

 Several Ontario developers (Greenpark Homes, Lakeview Homes & Bramalea Limited.) purchased the area surrounding the lake from AMEX for residential construction during the 1980s and 90s.
 The lake is now used extensively for recreational activity such as paddle boarding, kayaking, windsurfing, fishing and canoeing.
 Professor's Lake Recreation Centre is located on the southside of the lake on North Park Drive.
 The Recreation Centre has a beach, waterslide, and boathouse that offers watercraft rentals.
 There are also three volleyball courts at the beach.
-A plaque issued by the Ontario Stone, Sand & Gravel Association commemorating the remediation efforts by Standard Aggregates Ltd. is mounted on a boulder outside the current Recreation center next to the parking lot.
+A plaque issued by the Ontario Stone, Sand & Gravel Association commemorating the remediation efforts by Standard Aggregates Ltd. is mounted on a boulder outside the current recreation centre next to the parking lot.

 The residential neighbourhood surrounding the lake is also widely referred to as Professor's Lake.
 The western border of the lake is bordered by homes and a small park, and a paved 2 kilometre promenade borders the northern and eastern borders of the lake.
 One can easily walk the 3 km around the lake by walking on the paved walkway and the connecting streets.
 The lake continues to be spring fed and drains into the Brampton underground water control system at the northeast end of the lake.
 The city stocks the lake with a variety of fish species.

 In August 1998, the lake was temporarily closed after a local angler caught a rogue piranha in the lake.
 After a full survey of the lake, it was concluded that an aquarium piranha had been released into the lake.
 Piranhas are tropical fish and it could not have survived a Canadian winter when the water temperature plummeted.